littleju777/alfred-translate-workflow/README.md

 # Alfred workflow to translate texts
+based on this, i add one function to pronounce the word
 ## Usage
 Translate words or sentences to another language via the `t` keyword.
 ![preview](images/preview.png)